 Extracting data from this table and combining the cost data with the likely service life that Weather-Dependent generators can achieve the cost / Gigawatt installed in the summary table below.

 Except for Offshore Wind power generation, the comparative basic capital and long-term costs are roughly comparable between fossil fuels and Weather-Dependent generators.
 Nonetheless, Gas-firing is proven to be particularly cost effective, both in the capital cost of generation installations and for the 40 year longer-term.
-Note that the US EIA variable fuel costs for Gas-firing are set by the earlier USA gas market prices, not the current three fold increase that has inflated the Global market price.
+Note that the US EIA variable fuel costs for Gas-firing are set by the earlier USA gas market prices, not the current four fold increase that has inflated the Global market price.

 The comparative costs above show the costs of installing and running the generation technologies: the picture changes radically when their measured productivity is taken into account.